|Course Length:||1 Year Full-Time, 18 Months Part-Time|

 Seminars, lectures, work-based learning, tutorials and technology enhanced learning will be used to deliver this programme.
 While the majority of classes will take place at Edge Hill University, some learning may involve studying at sites other than Ormskirk in which case you will be responsible for travel and parking costs.

 You will develop confidence in mental health nursing through a combination of simulated education and extensive time in practice undertaken in hospitals and community settings within the NHS, local authorities, and independent and voluntary organisations.
+Practice settings will be drawn from our network of more than 600 placement locations across Merseyside, Cheshire and Lancashire.
 You will be supported by a practice placement assessor and supervisor.

 Placements will include weekend, early morning, evening and night work to ensure access to a full range of practice experiences across 24-hour care.
 You will be responsible for travel and parking costs while on placement.
 There is also an opportunity to undertake a practice learning experience outside the region, within the United Kingdom or internationally.

 You will be assessed by a written assessment, oral assessment, a simulated practical assessment and an examination.

 While on practice placement, you will be supported in the development of the application of knowledge and skills, leading to the assessment of related proficiencies.

 Who will be teaching me?

 You will be taught by professionals in mental health nursing, other fields of nursing, and other specialist areas within health and social care.